By Evan Christensen · Owner, The Barn Door Hardware Store

 Bathroom Barn Doors

-Bathrooms are the room where I see the most hardware failures from people who bought the wrong thing.
+Bathrooms are the room where hardware failures show up most from buying the wrong thing.
 Moisture and frequent use are unforgiving.
 Here's how to get it right.

 Privacy first.
 A barn door doesn't seal like a hinged door — there's always a small gap where the door meets the wall.
 For family bathrooms or any bathroom where sound isolation matters, this is worth thinking through before committing.
-Most customers find it perfectly acceptable for an en-suite or a half-bath; it's more of a consideration for a shared bathroom in a busy household.
+It's perfectly acceptable for most en-suites or half-baths; it's more of a consideration for a shared bathroom in a busy household.

 For an en-suite or master bathroom, frosted glass panel doors give you the best of both worlds — full visual privacy with natural light transmission.
 Pair these with our Hidden Roller hardware for a spa-like minimalism.
 The hidden roller's low-profile appearance suits the clean lines of a contemporary bathroom better than a decorative strap roller would.

-For a main family bathroom, a solid wood or MDF panel door with the Classic J-Strap in Matte Black is my most-recommended combination.
+For a main family bathroom, a solid wood or MDF panel door with the Classic J-Strap in Matte Black is one of our most-recommended combinations.
 It's clean, durable, and works with almost any bathroom finish.

 Hardware for humid bathrooms.
 Standard powder-coated steel hardware performs well in normal bathroom humidity.
 For bathrooms with steam showers or consistently high moisture levels — or any bathroom in a coastal home — use our Stainless Steel collection.
 The Soft Corner Strap Stainless Steel Kit is a particularly popular choice here — the rounded strap corners have a softer aesthetic that suits bathroom design well.